prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/README.md

 Every app must have a preview resolver page to preview content.
 This page usually will be created as `/preview` by creating a page at `/src/pages/preview.js`.
 This page should be configured as the preview resolver page in your Prismic repository's settings.

-For more information on updating this setting within Prismic, see [Prismic's documentation on setting up previews][how-to-set-up-a-preview].
+For more information on updating this setting within Prismic, see [Prismic's documentation on setting up previews][prismic-how-to-set-up-a-preview].

 ```javascript
 // src/pages/preview.js